mafanding/pdict-cli/README.md

 PHP(version >= 5.4)

 # Install
-1.Copy the pdict file content
+1.copy the "pdict" file content
-2.Sudo vim /usr/local/bin/pdict
+2.  sudo vim /usr/local/bin/pdict
-3.Paste and exit with save
+3.paste and exit with save

 # Use
 Type pdict and knock enter and then you can query what you want